What Happens In The Manic Phase Of Bipolar Disorder?

 • Racing thoughts that jump from one subject to another quickly

-• Talking rapidly (so much so that others may not be able to follow what is being said)
+• Talking so rapidly that others may not be able to follow what is being said

 • Difficulty concentrating, easily distracted

-• Feeling unusually optimistic or euphoric or feeling extremely irritable
+• Being unusually optimistic or euphoric or being extremely irritable

 • Impaired judgment or impulsive behavior